raspberrypilearning/xai-challenge-startup/en/step_1.md

 + Headphones (recommended, but not necessary) or speakers
 + A microphone if you want to record audio
 + A camera if you want to take pictures (**not** **required** for image classification)

-### Let's get started!

---- task ---

-Because you're among the **first people in the world** to try this quest, the very first step is to complete the short [Creator Survey by clicking here](https://cambridge.eu.qualtrics.com/jfe/form/SV_8psZlvVQvNNI4ke){:target='_blank'}.

---- /task ---

-When you're done, come back to this guide and find out what the first step is on your road to making an AI application!